THE REPORT CARD

 Grading Economics

-Bayley Coleman · 2026-07-04 · 6 min read
+Bayley Coleman · 2026-07-04 · updated 2026-08-01 · 7 min read

 The number PSA cannot show you: the shadow backlog

-The 12 million figure counts cards already in PSA's building.
+The 12.4 million figure counts cards already in PSA's building.
 It does not, and cannot, count the cards people are deliberately holding back: the stacks in closets, the "to grade" piles on desks, the boxes set aside the moment Value got paused.
-Value was the highest-volume tier, the default cheap lane for bulk submitters, so when it closed, a huge amount of would-be volume did not disappear.
-It just went on hold.
+Value was the highest-volume tier, the default cheap lane for bulk submitters, so when it closed, an enormous amount of would-be volume did not disappear.
+It went on hold, pointed at a single trigger.

 What this means for your cards